-- 1. Draw a map.
+1. Draw a map.
 It should include each location, the connections to adjoining locations, and any interesting objects there.
-(See the small sample map that goes along with the sample transcript on page 3.)
-Remember, there are 10 possible directions (NORTH, SOUTH, EAST, WEST, NORTH-EAST, NORTHWEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT. - 2.
-EXAMINE all objects you come across in the story. - 3.
-TAKE as much things as you can carry.
-Most objects that you find are important for solving the puzzles that you'll run into. - 4.
-SAVE your place often, so that if you mess up or get "killed," you won't have to start over from the beginning.
-See page 7 for instructions. - 5.
-Read the story carefully!
+Remember, there are 10 possible directions (NORTH, SOUTH, EAST, WEST, NORTH-EAST, NORTHWEST, SOUTHEAST, SOUTHWEST, UP, and DOWN) plus IN and OUT.

+EXAMINE all objects you come across in the story.

+3. TAKE as much things as you can carry.
+Most objects that you find are important for solving the puzzles that you'll run into.

+4. SAVE your place often, so that if you mess up or get "killed," you won't have to start over from the beginning.

+5. Read the story carefully!
 There are often clues in the descriptions of locations and objects.

-6. Try everything you can think of- even strange or dangerous actions are fun and may provide clues; you can always save your position first.
+6. Try everything you can think of - even strange or dangerous actions are fun and may provide clues; you can always save your position first.
 Here's a silly example:

->GIVE THE BASKETBALL TO THE LION The lion takes an experimental bite out of the basketball but spits it out.
+>dive the basketball to the lion The lion takes an experimental bite out of the basketball but spits it out.
 It continues to gnaw on your leg.
 Thus, you discover that maybe giving something more edible to the lion (that slab of raw meat?) might save your leg.

-- 7. There are many possible routes to the end of Planetfall.
+7. There are many possible routes to the end of Planetfall.
 If you get stuck on one puzzle, move on to another.
 Some puzzles have more than one solution; other puzzles don't need to be solved at all.
-Sometimes you will have to solve one puzzle in order to obtain the item(s) or information you need to solve another puzzle. - 8.
-Play Planetfall with a friend!
-As the dual-brained worms of Nebulon are fond of saying, "Two heads are better than one." - 9.
-If you really have difficulty, you can type HINT.
+Sometimes you will have to solve one puzzle in order to obtain the item(s) or information you need to solve another puzzle.

+8. Play Planetfall with a friend!
+As the dual-brained worms of Nebulon are fond of saying, "Two heads are better than one."

+IBM users only

+9. If you really have difficulty, you can type HINT.
 The screen will then show you a list of questions to which you can get answers.
 (Simply follow the directions at the top of your screen to see the hint of your choice.)
-You don't need to use the hints to enjoy the story, but it will make solving the puzzles easier. - 10.
-Read the sample transcript on page 3 to get a feel for how interactive fiction works. - 11.
-You can word a command in different ways.
-For example, to make a wish, you could type in any of the following: - >DROP THE COIN DOWN THE WISHING WELL - >TOSS THE COIN INTO THE WELL >PUT COIN IN WELL
+You don't need to use the hints to enjoy the story, but it will make solving the puzzles easier.

+10. Read the sample transcript to get a feel for how interactive fiction works.

+11. You can word a command in different ways.
+For example, to make a wish, you could type in any of the following:

+>DROP THE COIN DOWN THE WISHING WELL >TOSS THE COIN INTO THE WELL >PUT COIN IN WELL

-If you type a sentence that Planetfall doesn't understand, try rephrasing it or using synonyms.
-If Planetfall still doesn't understand, you're probably trying something that isn't important for completing the story.
+If you type a sentence that Planeifall doesn't understand, try rephrasing it or using synonyms.
+If Planeifall still doesn't understand, you're probably trying something that isn't important for completing the story.